 3. Neighbourhood charger sharing

-If you’ve got neighbours with driveways, maybe they would rent their charger out to you?
-Check out Co-Charger who match up hosts with ‘chargees’.
-It’s the EV-charging equivalent of Airbnb.
-It may cost more than charging at your own home, but then you don’t have the expense of buying a charger.
+If you’ve got an EV-driving neighbour with a driveway, maybe they would rent their charger out to you?
+Check out Co-Charger who match up local charger hosts with nearby ‘chargees’.
+It may cost more than charging at your own home, but cheaper and more convenient than public charging and you don’t have the upfront expense of buying your own charger.

-A Co-charger hosting four neighbours will make anything from £400 to £1,000 a year, depending on their EV tariff.
+A co-charger who ‘hosts’ four neighbours will make anything from £400 to £1,000 a year, depending on their EV tariff.
 Businesses can also use the app to monetise chargers in their car parks during closed hours.
 A similar service aimed at fleet drivers is being launched by JustPark and Octopus.
+JustPark also let you filter by EV charging while you book a parking spot for any location.

 4. Live in London?
 Get your charge delivered

 If you live in London, Charge Fairy will locate your car and charge it wherever it’s parked, from a specially converted power van, while you sleep.
-Charge Fairy remotely monitor your car’s battery and come and charge it only when needed.
-For £5.99/week you get 10kWh – that’s roughly 30 miles – and each kWh costs you 37p, about the same as a rapid charger.
+Charge Fairy remotely monitor your car’s battery and turn up to charge it when needed.
+For £5.99/week you get 10kWh – that’s roughly 30 miles – and each kWh after costs you 63p, cheaper than many rapid charger networks.

 5. Organise your community to get charging infrastructure